 13.24% - 23.24% Variable

-Blue Cash Everyday® Card from American Express, a GET.com advertiser, is a cash back credit card with which you can earn $100 back after spending $1,000 in purchases on your new Card in your first 3 months.
+Blue Cash Everyday® Card from American Express, a GET.com advertiser, is a cash back credit card with which you can earn 5% cash back on eligible travel purchases in the first 6 months of cardmembership, up to $200.
+Plus, earn $100 back after spending $1,000 in purchases on your new Card in your first 3 months.
 You'll receive this $100 back in the form of a statement credit.
 Earn 3% cash back at U.S. supermarkets (on up to $6,000 spent in purchases per year, then 1%), 2% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back on your other purchases (terms and limitations apply).
 No enrollment is required to earn cash back and you will receive it in the form of Reward Dollars.
 Enjoy 0% intro APR on purchases and balance transfers for 12 months (after that there is a 13.24% - 23.24% variable APR on purchases and balance transfers, based on your creditworthiness as well as other factors).
 No annual fee.
 Terms and conditions apply.

 Read our review of Blue Cash Everyday® Card from American Express.